bhavyakamboj/bookmarker/README.md

 ## Contributing
-If you want to contribute to add new feature or improve existing code quality please raise issues and ofcourse, Pull Requests are welcome.
+If you want to contribute to add new feature or improve existing code quality please raise issues and of course, Pull Requests are welcome.

 ## References